gemrb/gemrb.github.io/New-game.md

     separation would be better, like moving things (if possible) to a plugin.
   - Use the bundled demo as a starting point
-  - WRT the ruleset, Pathfinder looks promising and is licensed under the Open Game License
+  - WRT the ruleset, Pathfinder and most D&D editions are licensed under the Open Game License
   - WRT the setting, not much thought was given to it, but there are also (semi)free ones out there like